-Please note that while ETDM Master Agreements designate ETAT members as Participating Agencies, this is not analogous to the federal designation made by the Lead Federal Agency pursuant to 23 U.S.C § 139, as amended (refer to PD&E Manual, Part 1, Chapter 3, Preliminary Environmental Discussion and Advance

-Notification for additional guidance on Cooperating and Participating Agency roles and responsibilities).
+Please note that while ETDM Master Agreements designate ETAT members as Participating Agencies, this is not analogous to the federal designation made by the Lead Agency pursuant to 23 U.S.C § 139, as amended (refer to PD&E Manual, Part 1, Chapter 3, Preliminary Environmental Discussion and Advance Notification for additional information about Participating Agency responsibilities).

-Prior to the Programming Screen review, the FDOT ETDM Coordinator or PD&E Project Manager identifies a potential Lead Agency.
-Alternatively, a federal agency may also request the Lead Federal Agency designation.
-The selection should be made based upon project type and funding source and in coordination with the federal agency.
-FDOT must designate a potential Lead Federal Agency prior to identifying potential Cooperating and Participating Agencies, as well as initiating an ACE process Methodology Memorandum (MM) review (when applicable).
-In cases where a project may fall under multiple agency jurisdictions (for example, a project has both transit and highway components), the FDOT ETDM Coordinator works with the applicable agencies to identify one as the Lead Federal Agency and one as a Cooperating Agency.
-The potential Lead Federal Agency becomes the official Lead Federal Agency once the COA determination is made.
+Prior to the Programming Screen review, the FDOT ETDM Coordinator or PD&E Project Manager identifies a potential Lead Agency to expedite the COA process.
+Alternatively, a federal agency may also request the Lead Agency designation.
+For example, the USCG may serve as Lead Agency on a bridge project.
+The selection should be made based upon project type and funding source and, when FDOT is not the Lead Agency, in coordination with the applicable federal agency.
+FDOT must designate a potential Lead Agency prior to identifying potential Cooperating and Participating Agencies, or initiating an ACE process Methodology Memorandum (MM) review (when applicable).
+In cases where a project may fall under multiple agency jurisdictions (for example, a project has both transit and highway components), the FDOT ETDM Coordinator works with the applicable agencies to identify one as the Lead Agency and one as a Cooperating Agency.
+The potential Lead Agency becomes the official Lead Agency once the COA determination is made.

-When needed, FDOT can recommend Participating and Cooperating Agencies, and discuss such designations with the Lead Federal Agency.
+During the Programming Screen, an agency can request to be a Cooperating or Participating Agency during project review.
+Following the review period, FDOT Districts can recommend Cooperating or Participating Agencies to the Lead Agency.
+Upon receipt of the recommendation, the Lead Agency officially invites and approves the Cooperating and Participating Agencies.
+Cooperating and Participating Agencies may also be identified during the PD&E Study.
+Table 4-1 identifies ETAT agencies that are most likely to be recommended as potential Lead, Cooperating, and Participating Agencies based on the COA.
 Invitations to Participating and Cooperating Agencies must be processed before submitting a proposed COA determination.
 The recommendations include requests received by FDOT from ETAT members to serve in one of these capacities during the review period.
-As appropriate, the Lead Federal Agency accepts or declines the recommendations; the Lead Federal Agency may also invite other ETAT members or non-ETAT agencies to serve in these roles.
-The Lead Federal Agency has 30 days to accept or decline the recommendations and send official invitations using the Manage Participating/Cooperating Invitations page in the EST. ETAT members have 30 days to respond to an invitation from the Lead Federal Agency.
+As appropriate, the Lead Agency accepts or declines the recommendations; the Lead Agency may also invite other ETAT members.
+The Lead Agency has 30 days to accept or decline the recommendations and send official invitations using the Manage Participating/Cooperating Invitations page in the EST. ETAT members have 30 days to respond to an invitation from the Lead Agency.